New Hampshire Institute of Politics: Former presidential candidates and other notable speakers

 Journalists who work for many major media outlets stop by the college in the years between the primary when in the area.
 Time magazine's editor-at-large and political analyst Mark Halperin is one of twenty or so members of the Public Advisory Board set up by the President of the college, Father Jonathan DeFelice Washington Post columnist, and Senior Research Fellow E. J. Dionne lectured in 2007 at the Institute and spoke during an American Government politics class. and Senior editor of The Weekly Standard William Kristol.

-The college has been honored with the visit of two Secretaries of State, the former Madeleine Albright, and the current Hillary Clinton.
+The college has been honored with the visit of two Secretaries of State, Madeleine Albright and Hillary Clinton.

 In August 2012, Mitt Romney and Paul Ryan held a town hall event for 3,000 plus people on the college quad.
 The event was covered by all of the national media outlets not only because it was Mitt Romney's 100th town hall event, but it was the first time since announcing that Paul Ryan would be his running mate, that the two appeared in New England.
 As is often with television "live shots" from the Alumni Hall, the Abbey bells tolled at 11:00, interrupting Paul Ryan during his remarks.
 This caused Romney to quip, "Only a Catholic guy (Paul Ryan) would be able to get the bells to toll just at the right time at Saint Anselm".